Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/06-evaluate-agent-responses.md

 `.
 - Confirm that the `model_config` variable is an instance of the `AzureOpenAIModelConfiguration` class.
 If the class isn't currently imported, add it to the `azure.ai.evaluation` import statement, and then update the `model_config` variable to instantiate the class.
 - Confirm that the `azure-deployment` value within the `model_config` is `gpt-4.1-mini`.
 - Confirm that the `azure_endpoint` value within the `model_config` is the same as the **Target URI** for your model deployment.
-You can confirm this by viewing the model deployment information in the Azure AI Foundry portal.
+You can confirm this by viewing the model deployment information in the Microsoft Foundry portal.
 - Confirm that the `api_version` value within the `model_config` is the same as the version provided in the **Target URI** for your model deployment (note: it's at the end of the **Target URI**).

 ## ✅ Checkpoint